nplrkn/alsoran/documentation/backlog.md

 - Distributed timers and failure path cleanup mechanism

 # DONE
+- Tear down requests when a connection dies (e.g. if gnb-cu-up aborts while handling a request)
 - DL-CCCH-Message should not be PDCP encapsulated
 - 'Worker startup failure' (e.g. when specifying wrong --local-ip) should be fatal
 - RRC is UPER not APER